Nirma University

-Nirma University (NU) is a multi-disciplinary university located in Ahmedabad, Gujarat, India.
+Nirma University (NU) is a private university located in Ahmedabad, Gujarat, India.
 It functions under the aegis of the Nirma Education and Research Foundation (NERF).
 The Gujarat Government has granted "Centre of Excellence" status to Nirma University.

 The university received the Centre for Excellence status from the Government of Gujarat in January 2022.
 The university has been recently awarded A+ grade by National Assessment and Accreditation Council (NAAC) in the third cycle of re-accreditation.
 This grade is a hallmark of very high academic quality, including education, research and extension.

 Academics

-The Institute of Technology offers B. Tech. programmes.
+The Institute of Technology offers B.Tech. programmes.
 The Institute of Management offers postgraduate, doctoral and executive programmes in management.
 The Institute of Pharmacy offers pharmaceutical education at the undergraduate, postgraduate, doctoral and postdoctoral levels.
-The Institute of Science offers postgraduate programmes in M. Sc. in the fields biotechnology, biochemistry and microbiology.
+The Institute of Science offers postgraduate programmes in M.Sc. in the fields biotechnology, biochemistry and microbiology.

+Third year students of Institute of Architecture and Planning, Nirma University have shown extraordinary creativity by transforming waste materials into innovative furniture as part of their semester project.

+NIRF Ranking 2024 List : In the management category, 5 institutes from the state are in the top 100, with IIM Ahmedabad being the first.
+MICA is ranked 32nd while Nirma University is ranked 55th, PDEU is ranked 89th.

+Nirma University was awarded the prestigious 5 Star Plus highest rating in the 'University' category under the Gujarat State Institutional Ratings Framework (GSIRF) 2023-24.

 Rankings

-Internationally, Nirma University was ranked at 756 in the SCImago Institutions Rankings for 2020.
-The university was ranked in the 101–151 band among overall in India by the National Institutional Ranking Framework (NIRF) in 2020.
-It was also ranked 131 in the engineering ranking, 44 in the management ranking and 17 in the pharmacy ranking in 2020.
+The university was ranked in the 100–150 band overall in India by the National Institutional Ranking Framework (NIRF) in 2024.
+It was also ranked in the 101-150 band in the engineering ranking, 55th in the management ranking and 37th in the pharmacy ranking in 2024.

+Nirma University was ranked at 97 in India in the SCImago Institutions Rankings for 2025.